Korean drama: Production

 Korean series were originally produced in-house by the television channels themselves, but have been outsourced to independent companies since the 2000s.
 In 2012, as much as 75% of all K-dramas were produced this way.
-Competition is fierce among these companies; out of 156 registered firms, only 34 of them produced dramas that were actually aired in 2012.
+Competition is fierce among these companies; out of 156 registered firms, only 34 produced dramas that were actually aired in 2012.

-In the late 2010s, a typical Korean drama may cost as much as ₩700 million per episode.
+In the late 2010s, a typical Korean drama might cost as much as ₩700 million per episode.
 Historical dramas have a bigger budget; one episode of the historical romance The Red Sleeve cost as much as ₩950 million.
-Recently, factors such as improving the work environment, along with whether to sign contracts with domestic and foreign OTT companies such as Netflix have served as variables.
-For example, Kingdom had a budget of ₩2 billion per episode, while ₩3 billion were spent on each episode of Sweet Home.
+Recently, factors such as improving the work environment, along with whether to sign contracts with domestic and foreign OTT companies such as Netflix, have served as variables.
+For example, Kingdom had a budget of ₩2 billion per episode.

 Often, production companies overrun their budgets and cannot pay salaries.
 In 2012, actors held a demonstration in front of the headquarters of KBS, expressing their concerns.
 Actors are usually paid after the last episode is aired.
 In series made by smaller production companies, there have been cases where the companies went bankrupt and could not pay their actors and crew, while the channel denied all responsibility, claiming all liability was with the bankrupt production firm.
 Producer Kim Jong-hak spent ₩10 billion on Faith, which was considered a commercial failure, resulting in the inability of Kim to pay crew salaries and other overheads.
 Kim, who had produced iconic dramas such as Eyes of Dawn and Sandglass, committed suicide after he was accused of embezzlement.

 The biggest stars may earn more than ₩200 million per episode, with Kim Soo-hyun, the lead of hit dramas Moon Embracing the Sun (2012), My Love from the Star (2013) and It's Okay to Not Be Okay (2020) reportedly receiving ₩500 million per episode for One Ordinary Day in 2021.